gboehl/econsieve/README.rst

    * extracting functions from classes and compile them using the @njit flag (speedup)
    * major cleanup

-The EnKF & Smoother is build from scratch.
+The TVF Smoother is build from scratch.

 Yet I have not updated the documentation or the licensing.